microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirectoryObjectOnPremisesProvisioningError.md

 ---
-title: Get-EntraHasObjectsWithDirSyncProvisioningError
+title: Get-EntraDirectoryObjectOnPremisesProvisioningError
-description: This article provides details on the Get-EntraHasObjectsWithDirSyncProvisioningError command.
+description: This article provides details on the Get-EntraDirectoryObjectOnPremisesProvisioningError command.

 ms.topic: reference